RaghavJindal13/OpenCV2/README.md

 ### __2.__ Capture LiveStream
 This program allows a user to live stream himself by this program and end the live streaming or the program by pressing the Enter Key.

+### __3.__ Phone Click
+This program is created to click the image through python code by accessing the phone camera which is connected through a URL.Note that the URL may be different.